-Cate O’Malley shared a version of these espresso brownies with Go Dairy Free over a decade ago, but the recipe was originally created by Giada De Laurentiis.
-And we further adapted it to be dairy free.
-Cate’s photo showed the glaze drizzled on the top of the brownies, but doing that left us with a lot of leftover glaze, so we decided to use all of the glaze to frost the brownies.
+Cate O’Malley shared a version of these espresso brownies with Go Dairy Free over a decade ago, but the recipe was originally created by Giada De Laurentiis, and we further adapted it to be dairy free.
+Cate’s photo showed the glaze drizzled on the top of the brownies.
+Doing that left us with a lot of leftover glaze, so we decided to use all of the glaze to frost the brownies.

 These dairy-free espresso brownies are very rich, but the espresso flavor isn’t overwhelming, especially if the brownies are served in bite-sized pieces.
-I took a brownie to my sister, and she said she’d be happy with the Espresso Brownie if she purchased it at a coffee house or bakery.
-These brownies were a hit, even with non-coffee drinkers who tried them.
+I took a brownie to my sister, and she said she’d be happy with these espresso brownies if she purchased one at a coffee house or bakery.
+These brownies were even a hit with the non-coffee drinkers who tried them.
 We’ll definitely be making them again soon.

 Recipe Tips: Espresso Brownies

 Use a Good Espresso Powder – My brother-in-law grew up near DeLallo headquarters, and his dad sometimes brings some of their delicious olives, lupini beans, and other fun dairy-free items to share.
 Their espresso powder is my favorite of the ones I’ve tried.
 It has a wonderful espresso flavor and, according to Delallo, is processed in a dedicated gluten-free, “allergy-friendly” facility.
 In theory, you can substitute instant coffee, but it hasn’t been brewed and lacks the rich, roasted flavor of espresso powder.